 Currently, the DSU is functioning comparatively well, and discussions are continuing among the participating countries, based on the basic understanding that revisions should be limited to the minimum necessary.
-The proposals currently being discussed include a joint proposal by Japan and the European Communities on "post-countermeasures" (procedure to lift countermeasures) and "sequencing,"; "securing the transparency of dispute settlement procedures" (opening panel meetings with the parties to the public) by the United States; and a joint proposal by seven countries, including Mexico, Argentina and Brazil, on "augmentation of third parties' rights."
+The proposals currently being discussed include a joint proposal by Japan and the European Communities on "post-retaliation" (procedure to lift countermeasures) and "sequencing (procedures for clarifying the order of "judging whether the losing country is implementing DSB recommendations or not" and "the winning country imposing sanctions on the losing country for not implementing the recommendations")"; "securing the transparency of dispute settlement procedures" (opening panel meetings with the parties to the public) by the United States; and a joint proposal by seven countries, including Mexico, Argentina and Brazil, on "augmentation of third parties' rights."
 As mentioned above, this negotiation is outside the framework of the single undertaking of the Doha Round, but most of the negotiating countries - excluding India and Brazil - wish to conclude the negotiation at the same time as the Doha Round.